denten-books/plain-text/5-chapter.md

 [@wittgenstein_blue_1965, 125].
 Instead, the leaves themselves, when bundled together, *are* the artichoke.

-At which point of peeling the artichoke, does the artichoke disappear into leafy particulates?
+At which point of peeling the artichoke does the artichoke disappear into leafy particulates?
 Cognition, for Wittgenstein, works in the same way.
 Our mistake lies in attempting to reduce cognitive activity like "reading" to a set of either external (functional) attributes or internal (formal) mental